Călușari: Etymology

+Kligman (1977) remarks: "Extensive scholarship has been devoted to proving 'at any price a pure Roman origin' of this beloved ritual.
+[T]he results are far from persuasive."
+One such theory is that it derives from "Coli-Salii" — that is, the Salii Collini mentioned by Livy — these being Roman priests dedicated to the worship of Mars.

 Description

 Traditionally, the Călușari group is a secret, male-only society associated with a spring rite, possibly a remnant of tribal warrior societies.
 The group leader (usually an older man) recruits a number of acolytes, always young, single adults chosen for physical prowess.
 The group members take an oath of secrecy, whereupon they participate in an initiation rite and taught the forms of the dance.
 The groups of Călușari roam the country in spring-time, visiting villages by turns and taking part in the week-end dances – hora.

 Căluș dance

 The căluș is a male group dance, although there are records of traditions from Oltenia region that included 1–2 young girls, now obsolete.
 A "bride" would be chosen by the group from each village they passed through, based on her dancing skills.
 The "bride" would be oath-bound to join in the ritual dance, for three years in a row.

 Dancers wear white trousers and white tunics, with brightly coloured ribbons streaming from their hats.
 Bells are attached to their ankles, and dances include the use of ornate sticks held upright whilst dancing, or pointing at the ground as a prop.
 The dance itself is highly acrobatic, emphasizing extension and high jumps, much like the Ceili dance.

 Like many Morris dances, in many traditions Călușari dancers include a fool, known as the "nebun", or "crazy".

 The dance includes the following elements: